 A scenic park with walking trails, a pond with elephant fountains, and picturesque landscaping, Goodale Park is home to a variety of festivals and other special events.

 Take a free guided tour of the state capital building, which is offered weekdays on the hour from 10 a.m. until 3 p.m., and on Saturdays and Sundays from noon until 3 p.m.
-Tours depart from the map room, which is accessible from the Third Street entrance.
-Tours are approximately 45 minutes in length.
+Tours depart from the map room, which is accessible from the Third Street entrance, and are approximately 45 minutes in length.

 For great food, activities, and entertainment, consider one of the many festivals held in Columbus.
 In the spring you can check out the Asian Festival with traditional Chinese dragon boat races.
 The mid-June Pride Festival celebrates the LBGT diversity of Columbus.
 Summertime brings with it the Jazz and Ribs Fest; Ohio's largest festival highlighting Latin American culture, Festival Latino; and the Columbus Greek Festival, which serves authentic Greek food and offers an artist's showcase of paintings, photography, sculptures, and more.
 Fall is the time to celebrate the harvest with the Circleville Pumpkin Show, 25 miles south of Columbus, and the Fall Harvest Fair in Columbus Commons.

 For those who love to go window shopping and people watching, you can visit local art galleries and stores in the market districts of Columbus.

 The Grandview Hop is a half-mile stretch of Grandview Avenue from 1st to 5th avenues buzzing with live music, shopping, art, and activity the last Saturdays from May through September.
 Check out unexpected wares like hand-crafted clothing and jewelry, handmade paper and leather goods, savory foods, funky accessories, home decor, and art galore.